-Under Section 1110-A(d) of the Election Code, 25 P.S. § 3031.10(d), no later than forty (40) days before an election, the county election board shall mail to the chairman of each political party recognized to participate in a primary election within the county, and to the chair or presiding officer of any citizens organization which has registered its name and address at least fifty (50) days before such election, a written notice stating the date, time and location when L&A testing will begin.
-Further, county boards should provide at least forty-eight (48) hours' notice to the public of the time and place of the test to ensure the public has an opportunity to attend:
+Under Section 1110-A of the Election Code, 25 P.S. § 3031.10(d), no later than 40 days before an election, the county election board shall mail to the chairman of each political party recognized to participate in a primary election within the county and to the chair or presiding officer of any citizens organization which has registered its name and address at least fifty (50) days before such election, a written notice stating the date, time and location when L & A testing will begin.
+Further, county boards should provide at least 48-hours' notice to the public of the time and place of the test to ensure the public has an opportunity to attend.

-- Public notice may be placed in a newspaper or legal publication that has a countywide distribution. - The notice should outline the starting time and location of the testing. - The notice does not need to include an ending time for the testing.
+- Public notice may be placed in a newspaper or legal publication that has at countywide distribution. - □ The notice should outline the starting time and location of the testing. - □ The notice need not include an ending time for the testing.

-The preparation and testing of voting equipment are to be open to the public to observe; however, such members of the public shall not in any manner interfere with the preparation and testing of the voting equipment units.
+The preparation and testing of voting equipment are to be open to members of the public to observe; however, such members of the public shall not in any manner interfere with the preparation and testing of the voting equipment units.
 To prevent any interference by the public when observing, the election office may make such reasonable rules and regulations concerning the conduct of those members of the public who wish to observe.
 These rules shall not prevent members of the public from fairly observing and should be published after public approval by the board subject to 25 P.S. §2642 (f).

-Further, election offices must consider the following when preparing for L&A testing:
+Further, election offices must consider the following when preparing for L & A testing:

-- Review the Secretary of the Commonwealth's certification report for your voting system to ensure that the voting system components are being prepared to meet all conditions of the report that will be used in your county's election. - Finalize the dates, times and location of L&A testing. - Proofread all balloting materials at every stage of setup and production.
+- □ Review the Secretary of the Commonwealth's certification report for your voting system to ensure that the voting system components are being prepared to meet all conditions of the report. - □ Finalize and advertise the dates, times and location of L & A testing. - □ Proofread all balloting materials at every stage of setup and production.
 It is recommended to use more than one proofreader.
-Ensure that ALL types of ballots are proofread, including election day ballots, absentee ballots, mail-in ballots, provisional ballots, bilingual or alternative language ballots, accessible (audio) ballots, and emergency ballots. - Ensure that you have adequate multi-partisan teams to conduct the testing.
-If it is necessary to employ additional staff, it is recommended that counties employ precinct officials, in lieu of third-party vendor personnel, as additional staff. - If a vendor will be participating in L&A testing, a county election official must always be present during the testing and verify and attest the results after the testing is complete. - Ensure that you have adequate space to conduct testing.

-Ensure that you have an inventory, or manifest, of all devices to be used on election day, including equipment not directly assigned to a specific polling place.
-All components of the voting system must be tested as part of the L&A testing.

-Prepare a task list detailing every action to be taken during the testing.
-In conducting the test, the scenarios should mimic election activities as much as possible.
+Ensure that ALL types of ballots are proofread, including election day ballots, absentee ballots, mail-in ballots, provisional ballots, bilingual or alternative language ballots, accessible (audio) ballots, emergency ballots, etc. Please find attached as Appendix B, the ballot proofing checklist used by Department of State.
+Jurisdictions can use this checklist as a starting point and must add additional items specific to their jurisdiction. - Ensure that you have adequate multi-partisan teams to conduct the testing.
+If it is necessary to employ additional staff, it is recommended that counties employ precinct officials, in lieu of third-party vendor personnel, as additional staff. - □ If a vendor will be participating in L & A testing, a county election official must always be present during the testing and verify and attest the results after the testing is complete. - Ensure that you have adequate space to conduct public testing. - □ Ensure that you have an inventory, or manifest, of all devices to be used on election day, including equipment not directly assigned to a specific polling place.
+All components of the voting system must be tested as part of the L & A testing. - Prepare a task list detailing every action to be taken during the testing activity.
+The goal is to mation mimic election activities as much as possible.